 My coping plan – A guide written by you, for your future self, to let you know what to do if times get tough.

-Self-care during difficult times – Difficult times will happen to all of us.
+How to cope when things get really tough – Difficult times will happen to all of us.
 Loss, illness, crises.
 When they do, it is important to try to keep basic self-care in place, so you have the energy and focus necessary to make it through.
-In this document, our counsellors highlight a range of important self-care activities to consider in the middle of difficult times.
+In this post, our counsellors highlight a range of important self-care activities to consider in the middle of difficult times.

 Resources for specific groups of students